daanhoubrechts/daanhoubrechts/README.md

 ## 👋 Hi there!
 I’m a first-year Programming student at Arteveldehogeschool.
-I have a strong interest in front-end development and enjoy building user-friendly, modern websites.
+I have a strong interest in fullstack development and enjoy building user-friendly, modern websites.

 💻 Technologies: HTML, CSS, JavaScript, PHP (always eager to learn more)